28 Employee Engagement Activities To Reinvent Your Workforce

 17. Host an Anxiety Party

-It is exactly as it sounds.
+It is precisely as it sounds.

 You host a party.
 Everyone gathers around and shares their anxieties.